 Don Flanary also represents clients charged with intoxication assault for causing serious bodily injury to another as a result of assembling a mobile amusement ride while intoxicated or while operating a boat, watercraft, or airplane.
 He also represents clients charged with intoxication manslaughter if the crash caused or contributed to the death of another person.

-Can Don Flanary, an experienced DWI Lawyer in San Antonio, TX, to discuss charged under Texas Penal Code Section 49.07, Intoxication Assault.
+Call Don Flanary, an experienced DWI Lawyer in San Antonio, TX, to discuss charged under Texas Penal Code Section 49.07, Intoxication Assault.
 Find the best attorney for your case so that you can fight this serious third-degree felony charge.
 Call (210) 319-4385 today.